-Q: What precautions are you taking for Covid-19?
+Q: What health precautions are you taking in your studios?

 A: Please click here to read our health & safety protocols.